By Melinda Maryniuk, MEd, RD, CDCES

 Metabolic surgery – also known as bariatric surgery – may be the right option for you.
 There are several kinds of surgical procedures.
 The pros and cons of each need to be reviewed and discussed with your doctor.

 In summary, keep in mind there are a variety of effective weight loss therapy approaches that may need to be explored to help you achieve your best weight.
-Just as you would not manage a condition like diabetes on your own, you need to have a good medical care team that recognizes excess weight as a serious, but treatable medical condition.
+Just as you would not manage a condition like hypertension on your own, you need to have a good medical care team that recognizes obesity as a medical condition that requires medical treatment.